 Pembina owns 18000 kilometres of pipelines and owns 19 gas facilities.
 Pipelines make up 65% of the company’s earnings, followed by facilities (30% of profits), gathering and processing energy commodities.

 The pipeline space has high barriers to entry due to government regulation and high capital costs.
-Pembina’s business model works on long-term lock-in contracts with its clients, giving the company predictable cash-flows and lower exposure to volatility in commodity markets.
+Pembina’s business model works on long-term lock-in contracts with its clients, giving the company predictable cash flow and lower exposure to volatility in commodity markets.
 As a result, the company generates 90+% of earnings from fees agreed upon at contract initiation.

 Most importantly, Pembina has a stellar track record of dividend payouts and growth.
 The company has steadily paid dividends over the past 22 years and has grown them at an average rate of 6.5% per year.
 As a result, Pembina has a dividend yield of 6.27%.
 In addition, the stock has returned 5.59% over the past years; however, that was after the adverse effect of COVID on the energy sector.
 Before COVID, the stock had returned 38.5%.